Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: Systematics

 Our estimates of the network sensitivity are based on the semi-analytic method that was used to infer the BBH mass distribution from the first four GW detections~\citep{2016PhRvX...6d1015A,2017PhRvL.118v1101A}.
 This method assumes that a BBH system is detectable if and only if it produces an SNR $\rho \geq \rho_{\rm th}$ in a single detector, where the threshold SNR, $\rho_{\rm th}$, is typically chosen to be 8.
 Given a BBH system with known component masses, spins, and cosmological redshift, and a detector with stationary Gaussian noise characterized by a given power spectral density (PSD), one can calculate the optimal SNR, $\rho_{\rm opt}$, of the signal emitted by the BBH merger.
 The optimal SNR corresponds to the SNR of the signal produced by a face-on, directly overhead BBH merger with the same masses, spins and redshift.
-Given $\rho_{\rm opt}$, the distribution of single-detector SNRs can be calculated using the analytic distribution of angular factors $\Theta \equiv \rho / \rho_{\rm opt}$~\citep{1993PhRvD..47.2198F}.
-Therefore, under these assumptions, the probability of detecting a system of given masses, spins and redshift, $P_\mathrm{det}(m_1, m_2, \mathbf{\chi}_1, \mathbf{\chi}_2, z)$, is given by the probability that $\Theta \geq \rho_{\rm th} / \rho_{\rm opt}(m_1, m_2, \mathbf{\chi}_1, \mathbf{\chi}_2, z)$. $P_\mathrm{det}$ referred to in this section is equivalent to the $f(z \mid \xi)$ that appears in Equation~\ref{eqn:sens_vol} of Section~\ref{sec:notation}.
+Given $\rho_{\rm opt}$, the distribution of single-detector SNRs $\rho$ -- corresponding to sources with random orientations with respect to the detector -- can be calculated using the analytic distribution of angular factors $\Theta \equiv \rho / \rho_{\rm opt}$~\citep{1993PhRvD..47.2198F}.
+Under these assumptions, the probability of detecting a system of given masses, spins and redshift, $P_\mathrm{det}(m_1, m_2, \mathbf{\chi}_1, \mathbf{\chi}_2, z)$, is given by the probability that $\rho \geq \rho_{\rm th}$, or equivalently, that a randomly drawn $\Theta \geq \rho_{\rm th} / \rho_{\rm opt}(m_1, m_2, \mathbf{\chi}_1, \mathbf{\chi}_2, z)$. $P_\mathrm{det}$ referred to in this section is equivalent to the $f(z \mid \xi)$ that appears in Equation~\ref{eqn:sens_vol} of Section~\ref{sec:notation}.